Solafune-Inc/solafune-tools/docs/competition_tools/solafune_dataset_validator.md

-# Panoptic Quality Submission Validator
+# Solafune Dataset Submission Validator

-Panoptic Quality Submission or PQS for short is one of the metrics we use for evaluating user submissions to the solafune's submission website.
+Solafune Dataset Submission Validator is a tool we can use for evaluating user submissions to the solafune's submission website.
 This tool can be used to help you validate whether your submission complies or not with our JSON schema.

 ## Usage